 - (*): Course not applicable to current degree

-The grade of “I” (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required course work by the end of the semester.
-Students receiving a grade of “I” will be evaluated at the end of the sixth week of the following semester according to the minimum standards for academic progress.
-At this time, all work from the previous semester must be completed and submitted to the instructor.
+The grade of “I” (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required course work by the end of the quarter.
+Students receiving a grade of “I” will be evaluated at the end of the sixth week of the following quarter according to the minimum standards for academic progress.
+At this time, all work from the previous quarter must be completed and submitted to the instructor.